clamsproject/app-fastpunct/README.md

 <View id=v_1 annotations=573 app=https://apps.clams.ai/fastpunct>
 ```

-The output should like like `data/example-output`.
+The output should like `data/example-output`.

 #### Running a server